NWU-NISL-Fuzzing/upbeat/README.md

 ## Jupyter Notebook

-You can utilize our notebook in two convenient ways: either by launching it on your local machine or by exploring it online.
+Users can use our notebook in two ways: launching it on your local machine or exploring it [online]().

-### Local Usage
 To run the notebook on your computer, follow these simple steps:

 ```